SAP-archive/docpad-skeleton-apidocs/docs/overview.md

 ### Overview

-The docpad-apidoc-skeleton is a simple documentation portal theme/template.
+The docpad-skeleton-apidoc is a simple documentation portal theme/template.
 It is based on static site generator called [DocPad](https://docpad.org/).
 It is also by default configured to use [Chewie](https://github.com/YaaS/chewie), the module supporting distributed source publishing.

 Go through this tutorial to:
 - Set up your local environment to build a documentation portal